 Location Managers

-Professional on-set location management keeping your Peruvian locations running smoothly from Lima, Cusco, Arequipa.
+Pro on-set location management that keeps your Peruvian locations running smoothly across Lima, Cusco, and Arequipa.

-Location management in Peru requires professionals who navigate MinCultura's archaeological site permits, municipal regulations, and the logistical challenges of filming across extreme altitudes and diverse ecosystems.
-Our location managers ensure comprehensive permit coverage from Lima's coast to Cusco's 3,400-metre-high historic centre and beyond.
+Location work in Peru needs pros who handle MinCultura's archaeological site permits and city rules.
+They also manage the tough logistics of filming across extreme altitudes and varied ecosystems.
+Our location managers secure full permit coverage from Lima's coast to Cusco's 3,400-metre-high historic centre and beyond.

-We connect you with location managers who know Peru's extraordinary filming landscape.
-Our network includes professionals experienced in managing shoots from Lima's Pacific coastline to Machu Picchu's mountain citadel, Cusco's colonial streets, and remote Amazon locations — providing the essential local expertise for productions in one of the world's most visually stunning countries.
+We connect you with location managers who know Peru's amazing filming landscape.
+Our network spans pros skilled in shoots from Lima's Pacific coastline to Machu Picchu's mountain citadel, Cusco's colonial streets, and remote Amazon locations.
+They bring the key local know-how for filming in one of the world's most stunning countries.

 ACT 01